dsoumay/photon/content/en/docs/administration-guide/managing-packages-with-tdnf/standard-syntax-for-tndf/commands.md

 There are five sub-commands or arguments that you can use with the history command:

-`history init/update`: The sub-commands `init` or `update` initiates the history database.
+`history init/update`: The sub-commands `init` or `update` initializes the history database.
 It is recommended that you use these commands right after `tdnf` is installed.
-If the database is not already initiated, any altering commands such as `install` or `erase` initiates the database.
+If the database is not already initialized, any altering commands such as `install` or `erase` initializes the database.

-If the database is already initiated, the commands have no effect unless an application such as an RPM command adds or removes any packages after the last recorded transaction.
+If the database is already initialized, the commands have no effect unless an application such as an RPM command adds or removes any packages after the last recorded transaction.

 `history list`: This command lists the history of transactions.
 Note that this result is similar when you use the `history` command without an argument or sub-command.